dret/webconcepts/concepts/uri-scheme/ws.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/ws"
 title:         "URI Scheme: ws"
+concept-name:  URI Scheme
+concept-value: ws
 description: "The only operation for this scheme is to open a connection using the WebSocket Protocol."
 ---